Essential Website Audit Tools: Speed, SEO, and Accessibility

 Pingdom’s page loading tool is another option that offers more in-depth information.

 To start a test, enter the URL of the site you wish to audit and choose from different servers located around the globe.
-Offering this option is a huge plus for international websites, as it gives owners a better idea at how their site might perform when accessed from a different continent.
+Offering this option is a huge plus for international websites, as it gives owners a better idea of how their site might perform when accessed from a different continent.

 You’ll get a performance grade after you run a test as well as more detailed information on files that were tested, what tests were run, and performance insights.
-Many of the data are color-coded so you can quickly pick out performance bottlenecks and find a solution right a way.
+Many of the data are color-coded so you can quickly pick out performance bottlenecks and find a solution right away.

 Responsive (or Mobile-Friendly) Testing